Point of Sale Finance / Buy Now Pay Later Market Insight Report 2022

 The market consists of retailers, broker platforms and lenders.

-In addition to most large retailers in the relevant retail sectors, around 15,000 independent retailers and service providers, including online-only stores, currently offer POS finance.
+In addition to most large retailers in the relevant retail sectors, 15,000 to 20,000 independent retailers and service providers, including online-only stores, currently offer POS finance.

-Our monitoring of POS solutions offered by the largest UK retailers finds frequent changes in both providers and terms of POS solutions being offered to consumers, although the rate of change slowed during the pandemic.
+Our monitoring of POS solutions offered by the largest UK retailers finds frequent changes in both providers and terms of POS solutions being offered to consumers, although the rate of change has slowed since the pandemic.

-Key lenders dealing directly with retailers include Barclays Partner Finance.
-BNP Paribas (Creation), Novuna (formerly Hitachi Capital), Ikano Bank, Omni and Rematch Credit (DivideBuy).
-Recent entrants specialising in shorter-term credit options include PayPal Credit, Clearpay, Klarna and Etika Finance (formerly Paybreak).
+Key POS lenders include Barclays Partner Finance (which has recently scaled back its participation in the market), BNP Paribas (Creation), Novuna (formerly Hitachi Capital), Ikano Bank, Omni and Rematch Credit (DivideBuy).

 Outlook